The National Maritime Museum Cornwall privacy statement

 - If you make a donation to us.
 We collect information such as your name, contact details, delivery address (if applicable) and your bank/credit card details.

 - When you purchase tickets to come and visit us.
 We collect information such as your name, contact details, delivery address (if applicable) and your bank/credit card details

-- When you purchase tickets to for events in our online shop.
+- When you purchase admission tickets or tickets for events on our online shop.
 We collect information such as your name, contact details, delivery address (if applicable) and your bank/credit card details

 - When you visit us in person, through our CCTV footage.
 We operate CCTV our venue to protect your safety and for insurance purposes

 - When you voluntarily provide us with your personal data whilst completing surveys or providing feedback.
 We collect information such as your name, email address, post code and any additional comments or information you give to us.

 What do we use your personal data for?